dbmcclain/AperturePhotometry/README.md

 `(show-img 'img *saved-img* :binarize t)`

 ---
-An _img_ is a data structure that contains the image array shown on screen, the list of stars detected and measured, some info about the image, like its overall Median and MAD, as well as the limit used during detected (by default 5σ).
+An _img_ is a data structure that contains the image array shown on screen, the list of stars detected and measured, some info about the image, like its overall Median and MAD, as well as the limit used during detection (by default 5σ).

 There is a facility for planting fake stars, then reaping them together with real stars.
 Afterward the list of known fake stars is checked againt the list of harvested stars to see how well the engine performed.
 Do this for a series of known magnitudes to get an estimate for the quality of measurements being performed, and its repeatability.
 Also allows for estimating the limiting magnitude in the image, or the probability of detecting a faint star at some magnitude.